 An irrevocable trust that’s properly structured and managed can also offer asset protection from creditors or anyone else who sues you.
 They can’t take the trust assets as payment for a legal suit against you.

-However, you can now create a trust using Policygenius app for just $280 (you'll also get a will when you choose this package).
-The Policygenius app uses attorney-approved tools to guide you through the process.
+However, you can now create a trust with Policygenius for just $280 (you'll also get a will when you choose this package).
+Policygenius offers uses attorney-approved tools to guide you through the process.

 While trusts can enforce your desires better than a will, they are not immune from legal challenges.
 Namely, if you mistakenly list a beneficiary for a trust asset but also separately name a different beneficiary for the same asset elsewhere, distribution of the asset will have to be determined by a court.
 This can happen with payable-on-death accounts, like an IRA, as well as life insurance death benefits.